In Him Ministries:

 The Major Covenants in the Bible (an outline)

 The concept of covenant is one of the most important theological ideas in the Bible.
 It has been called the theological glue that binds the Bible’s storyline together.
-All of God's dealings with man have been through some form of divine covenant.
+All of God’s dealings with man have been through some form of divine covenant.
 The history of salvation and the unfolding of God’s plans are revealed through the major covenants.
 They are the way that God has chosen to communicate with the human race, whether in the garden of Eden, or after sin entered the world.
-God’s desire and intention to dwell with His people was always the goal of his divinely given covenants (Ex.
+God’s desire and intention to dwell with His people was always the goal of his divinely given covenants (Exod.
 6:7; 29:45; Ezek.
 11:20; 2 Cor.
 6:16; Rev. 21:3).

 A covenant was a pact, treaty, or agreement between two or more parties that laid down conditions and guaranteed benefits, depending upon a person’s response to keeping the covenant.
 Then the covenant was sealed by some form of a witness (Gen. 21:22-32; 31:44-54; 1 Sam.
 18:3-4; Mal.
 2:14).
 The covenants between God and man differed from purely human covenants in that they were not agreements between equals.
 God was always the giver and man the receiver.
 Man could not negotiate an agreement with God or make demands upon him.
 God’s promises originated in his sovereign grace alone, and man could do nothing but accept or reject God’s directions.
 There are basically two types of divine covenants, conditional and unconditional.
 A conditional covenant depended upon a human response to be fulfilled; an unconditional covenant was a promise of God to bring his purposes to fulfillment.